NDN-Routing/NDNFD/ns3/README.md

 ## Protocol Support

 Each node has an instance of NDNFD.
-NDNFD instances communicate with each other over Ethernet using NDNLP wire protocol.
+NDNFD instances communicate with each other over Ethernet using CCNB wire protocol.
 There is no support for UDP and TCP.

 NDNFD instance communicates with local apps using ndnSIM packet formats.
 Prefix registration is processed by a subclass of ns3::ndn::Fib.